djaramil/esp32S-Workshop/en/sensors/PULSE+RGB.md

 Parts in this lab:

 - ESP32S (36 pins)
-- Human Heart Rate / Pulse sensor (pulsesensor.com)
+- Human Heart Rate / Pulse sensor.
+Visit https://pulsesensor.com/ to have more details about the sensor, including getting started and playground library.
 - Neo Pixel 8mm
 - male-male Jumpers

 ### Step 1 - Wire the parts together

 First you need to wire the part together on a breadboard.
-Here is the diagram of the example
+Here is the circuit diagram of the example

 ![ESP32S pulse wiring](../images/ESP32S+Pulse+Neopixel-LED.png)